TRex22/ocr-file/README.md

   doc.to_pdf # Saves a PDF (either searchable over the images or dumped text) doc.to_text # Saves a text file with OCR text
 ```

+### Notes / Tips
+Set `extract_pdf_images` to `false` for higher quality OCR.
+However this will consume more temporary space per PDF page and also be considerably slower.

 ## Development